Inverallochy and Cairnbulg

 Well-established fishing communities were in place in the area by the early 16th century, but after an epidemic of cholera in the 1860s wiped out the "collections of huts next to which fishing boats were dragged out of reach of the tide", planned fishing settlements were recreated at Inverallochy and the twinned village Cairnbulg.
 As a result of this planning, within 20 years over 200 boats were based here, although in recent years this has dwindled to almost zero as larger, commercial operations became focused on the nearby ports of Fraserburgh and Peterhead.

 Cairnbulg railway station was opened on 1 July 1903.
 It was originally named Inverallochy, but was renamed on 1 September, two months after it opened.
 The station closed in 1965.
 Philorth Bridge Halt was located near the Water of Philorth at the entrance to Cairnbulg Castle.

 Owing to the close proximity of the villages to one another, the name Invercairn has in recent years become used on a local basis to represent both, such as in Invercairn Gala and Invercairn Utd FC.

+Fishing

+The Annual Reports of the Fishery Board for Scotland provide an insight into fishing in Inverallochy and Cairnbulg in the years before the First World War.
+For example, in the Report for 1905, also referring to St Combs and Charlestown we learn that "The light railway continues to be a boon to the fishing population of these villages.
+They are the only places in which an increase of boats has occurred during the year.
+More houses have also been erected by fishermen.
+The railway company have further increased their service of trains, so that these villages now almost have an hourly service during the day".